kirshanthans/polyrec/README.md

      ...)                    # other parameters for different transformations
 ```

-Other parameters differ between transformation and shown in the table below.
+Other parameters differ between basic transformations and shown in the table below.

 | Transformation | Parameters |
 | --- | --- |